A Beginner’s Guide to Creating a TypeScript Starter Project

 Furthermore, let’s update our test command in the package.json to run Jest right away.
 Moreover, let’s add a watch command, so we can write tests that run as we save files.

-set as the parser.
+ts-jest provides a command for generating a jest.config.js file with ts-jest set as the parser.
 Let’s run this now to create the file.

 Finally, we need to let TypeScript know about the Jest type definitions.
-Update the types array in the tsconfig.json
+Update the types array in the tsconfig.json.

 We can now add our first test.
-Let’s create a simple function that we can test in the app.ts
+Let’s create a simple function that we can test in the app.ts.

-in the same folder, which will contain our tests for the app.ts
+Now create an app.test.ts in the same folder, which will contain our tests for the app.ts.

-and tests that 1 and 2 add up to 3.
+This file simply imports the function from app.ts and tests that 1 and 2 add up to 3.

 If you run the test command in your terminal now, you should see a passing test.